elvisimprsntr/pfsense-ntp-gps/README.md

 NTPPOOL ANALYSIS

-1. If you add your NTP server to the NTPPOOL, you can analyze the data from the monitoring servers to assess your NTP server performance.
+1. If you add your NTP server to NTPPOOL, you can analyze the data from the monitoring servers to assess your NTP server performance.
 	* You can download the CVS log data from your monitoring page via the link at the bottom of the page.
 	* Default will download 200 lines.
 You can manually update the URL to include more lines if desired.
 	* Copy and paste the data into a ntp.txt file.